The Overwhelmed Brain

 I laughed.
 I thought, “Who isn’t addicted to sugar?”

 I admit I was ignorant.
 I truly believed that almost everyone I knew had a “sugar addiction”.
-People drink soda, they eat sweets and all kinds of things that are bad for you.
+People drink soda, they eat sweets, and all kinds of things that are bad for you.
 I thought it was no big deal.
 But after a few more days together, I started to notice behavior I wasn’t aware of before.

 Some people can eat a piece of pie.
 It is a pleasurable and even sociable experience.
 Others, however, perhaps sugar addicts, want to eat the whole pie.
-I starting to notice that she really did have an issue stopping herself from eating “the whole pie”.
+I was starting to notice that she really did have an issue stopping herself from eating “the whole pie”.

 Of course, this is something that anyone of us could do on a holiday or special occasion, so I didn’t think too much about it.
 But I was taken aback that even on regular days she ate sweets like it was a holiday.

-As soon as I accepted that her sugar addiction wasn’t just a run of the mill craving, I finally realized that I fell in love with an addict.
+As soon as I accepted that her sugar addiction wasn’t just a run-of-the-mill craving, I finally realized that I fell in love with an addict.
 I know it sounds harsh when I say that, and I mean no disrespect toward her or her struggles during that time, but it was that moment of realization that I became emotionally triggered for the rest of our time together.

 That was the moment my fear kicked in and I closed off a small part of my heart.
 From that point on, I was quietly and unconsciously disgusted by her behavior.
 It’s actually embarrassing to put that into words now because I have learned and healed so much since then.
 But at the time, her behavior repulsed me and made me see her as disgusting.